arthurBarthe/debiased-spatial-whittle/paper/paper.md

 method additionally allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
 Missing observations might occur due to natural boundaries or due to measurement constraints.
-As an example, in Figure \autoref{fig:example} we show a simulated sample from a Gaussian covariance model observed on a circular domain.
+As an example, in \autoref{fig:example} we show a simulated sample from a Gaussian covariance model observed on a circular domain.
 The package allows to treat the case of multivariate data, including where the missingness patterns might differ between the variates.